smartobjectoriented/soo/doc/source/user_guide.rst

 In the agency, there is an ``initrd`` filesystem which is embedded in the *ITB* image file.
 In order to access the content of this *initrd*, a script in ``agency/rootfs`` is available.
-For example, to access the content of the *vexpress* board:
+For example, to access the content of the *virt32* board:

 .. code:: bash

    cd rootfs
-   ./mount_initrd.sh vexpress
+   ./mount_initrd.sh virt32
    cd fs

 Unmounting the filesystem is done with: